Compare Car Insurance Quotes in Real-Time and Save.

 How Cherry May Impact Your Credit Score

-1. Initial Application: When you first apply for Cherry financing, the platform typically performs a soft credit inquiry to check your eligibility.
-This initial step does not affect your credit score.
+1. Initial Application: Applying for Cherry financing typically involves a soft credit inquiry to check eligibility.
+This type of check does not impact your credit score, allowing you to see your options without risk.

 More: